LLNL/b-mpi3/README.md

     communicator duplicate() const;  // returns a new communicator, congruent to the current communicator };
 ```
-Furdermore, we could be tempted to call it `copy` or even to make it part of the copy-constructor.
+Furthermore, we could be tempted to call it `copy` or even to make it part of the copy-constructor.

 But, alas, this is not the case according to the rules we delineated earlier.
-We know that duplication is an operation that requires communication and it is observable (through concurrent threads) that the internal state of the original communicator is changed *while* it is duplicated.
+We know that duplication is an operation that requires communication and it is observable (through concurrent threads) that the internal state of the _original_ communicator is changed *while* it is duplicated.
-Therefore to be honest with the semantics of communicator duplication we are forced to implement this function as non const.
+Therefore to be honest with the semantics of communicator duplication we are forced to implement this function as non-`const`.

 ```cpp
 struct communicator {